pmitros/cpsd-lottery/docs/schools/mlk.md

 To clear up the confusion, and add a bit of history, the Cambridge School District originally had just one school named after Martin Luther King.
 At the time, Graham and Parks was an extremely progressive, open, and oversubscribed school.
 Parents looking for a similar model opened up an open classroom pilot at the MLK school.
 For many years, the school had two programs: mainstream and King Open.
 Eventually, King Open split off into its own school, while MLK kept the more traditional education model (which it still follows today).
 In 2011, a similar group of parents opened up an innovative Chinese Immersion program, again, within the MLK school.
 The school is again split into two tr, with about 40% of students in the immersion track, and about 60% in the non-immersion nihao track.
 Students from both tracks mix (and increasingly in higher grades, where the English half of the day becomes fully integrated).

 The immersion track tends to be **extremely** oversubscribed.
 There are expected to be no spots available for children without siblings already in the program in the 2018 lottery.
+The mainstream track, most parents who try can get it on.

 ## General